Johnny-Martinez/mr/README.md

 # mr
-A simple, opinionated CLI for interrogating MixRadio services.
+A simple, opinionated CLI for interrogating AWS.

 ## Prerequisites
  * nodejs - >= 0.10.41 You might get lucky on earlier 0.10.x releases but, really, why aren't you using node 4+?
 It's super.